awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 "ResultPath": "$.taskresult"
 ```

-This includes the result of the Lambda function with the original input:
+This includes the result of the Lambda function with the original input\.

 ```
 {